Protect Your Health

 Get Your Yearly Flu Shot

 The yearly flu vaccine will not lower your risk of getting COVID-19 (coronavirus).
-But it can reduce your risk of becoming infected with the seasonal flu.
-It may also make it easier for health care workers to care for COVID-19 patients if cases rise this fall and winter.
+But it can reduce your risk of becoming infected with the seasonal flu or infecting your loved ones.
+It may also make it easier for health care workers to care for COVID-19 patients.

 About the flu